ThepHuck/vROpsESGDash/README.md

-# VMware Carbon Transparency ESG Dashboard
+# VMware Carbon Emissions Explorer ESG Dashboard

 VMware's Office of the CTO (OCTO) created this vROps dashboard to show the carbon footprint of your environment.
 This dashboard was demo'd in the VMware OCTO Sustainability booth at VMware Explore 2022.